 • display a reconstructed 512 x 512 image, with a depth of 4 bits

-• images to a depth of 18cm

 • scan a viewing angle of 40 degrees or more, which indicates that 128 lines per image should be sufficient.

 • refresh the image at 5 to 10fps.

 A less commonly used mode is tomography.
-Though less common than the previously discussed uses, ultrasound can be used in tomography for imaging soft tissue [Zhang, 2015, Duric et al., 2007, Wen et al., 2019, Ashfaq and Ermert, 2004].
+Though less common than the previously discussed uses, ultrasound can be used in tomography for imaging soft tissue [Zhang, 2015, Duric et al., 2007, Wen et al., 2019, Ashfaq and Ermert, 2004, Marwa et al., 2019, Gemmeke et al., 2010].
 A single transducer or array of transducers is used to measure acoustic impedance at different angles and an image is reconstructed using back-projection or related finite element techniques.
 The same acoustic impedance methods used in tomography have also been used to recreate images with high temporal and spatial resolution in recent research on plane wave acoustic imaging [Rabut et al., 2019, Warner et al., 2013].
-Recent acoustoelectric imaging systems are able to combine the acoustic image with a current-source density image, suggesting promising novel applications in electrophysiology [Berthon et al., 2017, Qin et al., 2017].
 New computing techniques for full wave imaging have also the opened door to better imaging [Guasch et al., 2020, Rymarczyk et al., 2019].